matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Global initial sync API ``[Draft]``
 -------------------------------------
 ..
 NOTE::
+ - The output to this should also have something like:
+    For each room the user is invited to:
+      - The invite event
+      - Other state info (e.g. room name, topic, join_rules to know if pubilc)
+      - # members?
+    so clients know more information about the room other than the user_id of the inviter, timestamp and the room ID.

  v2.1:
    - Will need some form of state event pagination like we have for message